dkumor/rtcbot/examples/webrtc/README.md

 4. The remote device (robot) needs to do the same thing, sending back its own information.
 5. Finally, the two sides use this information to create a direct connection

 Steps 3 and 4 involve a "Signaling Server", which sends this info from one device to the other.
-For now, we won't separate out the signaling server from our python code.
-In this tutorial, we will set up a data channel between the server code and the browser's javascript.
+Right now, we don't separate out the signaling server from our python code.
+That will come in a later tutorial.

 ## Sending JSON to Python and Back

-In the above example, we sent a string, one way: from the browser to Python.
+In the previous example, we sent a string, one way: from the browser to Python.
 In the interest of completeness, we can modify the example given above to both send and receive JSON on button press:

 The first modification we make is subscribing to incoming messages in javascript,